 The GERI Toolbox is a solution that can help municipal home care nurses – in collaboration with general practitioners – to offer proactive and comprehensive care to elderly citizens.
 The aim is to catch deterioration in health before an acute admission to hospital becomes necessary.

+The GERI Toolbox is a physical kit containing mobile test equipment for health examinations.
+The GERI Toolbox is used by nurses from the local home care services who have been trained specifically in using the equipment.
 During a home visit to a patient, the nurse brings a GERI Toolbox and performs clinical readings based on the symptoms of the patient.
 The data recorded during the visit are directly transferred to a joint IT platform that can be accessed by both the home care nurses, the general practitioner and in time also by the hospital geriatricians.
 The goal of sharing the information is to reduce risk of misunderstandings and provide a better basis for decision-making for further treatment.

 The GERI Toolbox is a mini-laboratory.
 The toolbox contains equipment and devices for point-of-care testing with rapid response feedback such as blood pressure apparatus (sphygmomanometer), a bladder scanner, a scale and equipment for blood sample analysis.

 “GERI” is an abbreviation of geriatrics – the science of diseases occurring in old age.